DS4SD/docling/docs/usage.md

 When the value `allow_remote_services=True` is not set, the system will raise an exception `OperationNotAllowed()`.

+_Note: This option is only related to the system sending user data to remote services.
+Control of pulling data (e.g. model weights) follows the logic described in [Model prefetching and offline usage](#model-prefetching-and-offline-usage)._

 ##### List of remote model services